dingj29/uncharted_legacy/README.md

 I am super excited to show it to you.
 Hope you all like it!

 ## Personal Infos
-- Freelance Artist, doing art just for fun
+- Love art, and doing art just for fun
 - Online art portfolio: https://www.artstation.com/jianlanding7
 - Have 3 years digital painting experience using Photoshop
 - Trained traditional artist: good at oil painting, acrylic painting and watercolor